matt-mcgregor/terraform-iac-demo/README.md

 To perform exactly these actions, run the following command to apply:
     terraform apply "terraform-iac-demo.plan"
 ```
-Then build the terraform plan:
+Then deploy the resource based on the plan:
 ```
 make deploy
 ```